lueedith/cse15l-lab-reports/lab2.md

 > Part 3

 I had no idea that you could start and run a server using only the terminal.
-This opened my eyes to the possibiliteis of not just the terminal but also java programming in writing the code for a server.
+This opened my eyes to the possibilities and also the capabilities of not just the terminal but also java programming as a whole.